p3nguin-kun/penguinRice/README.md

 # ***what does this script do?***
 - install some necessary packages such as brave, neovim, ...
-- automatically rice your system
+- rice your system
-- customize your computer
+- config some packages like nvim, ncmpcpp, ...
-- automatically install yay, an AUR helper
+- install yay, an AUR helper

 # ***style selector***
 penguinRice now has style selector for people want to change desktop's style, just press ```Alt + space``` and style selector will appear on your screen